vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 It will return you a JSON with the message you posted Nederlandse Spoorwegen data

 To retrieve data from the Nederlandse Spoorwegen (NS), we can talk to their API.
 To be specific we can use the endpoint `GET https://webservices.ns.nl/ns-api-avt?station=Zwolle` to retrieve all voyages which depart from that station.
-You’ll need to use basic http authentication to actually retrieve data from this endpoint.
+You’ll need to use basic HTTP authentication to retrieve data from this endpoint.

 The data is formatted in XML and looks like this: